Best Kitchen Layout Ideas, Including Pros and Cons

 Kitchen with island and pantry

 Create the ultimate luxury by incorporating a built-in pantry and a large island in your kitchen.
-You can use the island for storing pots and pans and trash containers.
-Display glassware, plates and decorative bowls in the panty and use them when needed.
-A free-standing or built-in panty can also act as a focal feature in your kitchen.
+You can use the island for storing pots, pans, and trash containers.

 kitchen with an island, dining table and a pantry